tubearchivist/docs/mkdocs/docs/configuration/stylesheets.md

 You can change the appearance of **Tube Archivist** by selecting a stylesheet in Settings under User Configurations.

-## Adding Stylesheets
+## Adding a Stylesheet

 Assuming a default configuration, stylesheets are stored in `/app/static/css` in the `tubearchivist` container.
 This is where the `custom.css` stylesheet can be added and selected as `Custom` in the user settings.

-The recommended method for adding new stylesheets is to mount them in the `docker-compose.yml` file.
-New mounts need to be added to the `tubearchivist` volume section.
-For example, `custom.css` is added.
-If `custom.css` is located in the same directory as the `docker-compose.yml` file.
+The recommended method for adding this stylesheet is to mount it in the `docker-compose.yml`, to the `tubearchivist` volume section.
+If `custom.css` is located in the same directory as the `docker-compose.yml` file you can use:

 ???+ example
     ```yaml
     volumes:
       - media:/youtube
       - cache:/cache
-      - ./test.css:/app/static/css/test.css
+      - ./custom.css:/app/static/css/custom.css
     ```

 ## Creating Stylesheets